EndPointCorp/end-point-blog/2012/02/28/rails-3-remote-delete-link-handlers.html.md

 title: Rails 3 remote delete link handlers with Unobtrusive Javascript
 ---

-I recently encountered a bug in a Rails 3 application that used a remote link_to tag to create a Facebook-style "delete comment" link using unobtrusive javascript.
+I recently encountered a bug in a Rails 3 application that used a remote link_to tag to create a Facebook-style “delete comment” link using unobtrusive javascript.
 I had never worked with remote delete links like this before, so I figured I’d run through how I debugged the issue.

-Here are the relevant parts of the models we're dealing with:
+Here are the relevant parts of the models we’re dealing with:

 ```ruby
 class StoredFile < ActiveRecord::Base